Local Artist In Residence

 18th Street Campus

-Los Angeles-based artist Suzanne Lacy is internationally renowned as a pioneer in the field of socially engaged and public art.
-Her installations, videos, and performances have dealt with issues such as sexual violence, rural and urban poverty, incarceration, gender identity, labor, and aging.
-Working collaboratively within traditions of fine art performance and community organizing, Lacy has realized large-scale projects in London, Brooklyn, Medellin, Los Angeles, Quito and Madrid.
+Suzanne Lacy is a pioneer of socially engaged public performance art.
+Her installations, videos, and performances deal with sexual violence, rural and urban poverty, incarceration, labor, and aging.
+Lacy’s large-scale projects span the globe, including England, Colombia, Ecuador, Spain, Ireland, and the US.

-Also known for her writing and academic career, Lacy edited Mapping the Terrain: New Genre Public Art, and is author of Leaving Art: Writings on Performance, Politics, and Publics, 1974-2007.
-She holds a Doctor of Philosophy from Gray’s School of Art at Robert Gordon University in Scotland.
-She was founder and chair of the MFA Public Practice Program at Otis College of Art and Design in Los Angeles and is currently a professor at the Roski School of Art at the University of Southern California.
+Also known for her writing, Lacy edited Mapping the Terrain: New Genre Public Art and is author of Leaving Art: Writings on Performance, Politics, and Publics, 1974–2007.
+She is a professor at the Roski School of Art and Design at the University of Southern California and a resident artist at 18th Street Arts Center.